Batesville, Indiana: Transportation

 Indiana 46 runs east to west through Batesville connecting it with Greensburg to the west and several small communities to the east.
 Indiana 46 runs parallel to Interstate 74.

 There is also a railroad, owned by the Central Railroad Comp. of Indiana, that runs through Batesville that connects Indianapolis to Cincinnati.
 This line is limited to freight.

-Unfortunately, there are no available taxi or limousine services operating in Batesville.
-Greyhound Lines buses stopped in Batesville until June 20, 2005.
+There are no available taxi or limousine services operating in Batesville.
+Greyhound Lines buses ceased service in Batesville on June 20, 2005.